005 One Hilarious Chat with Adrian Plass

 ‘In the Christian scheme of things, new beginnings come after the death of something, just as Jesus’ resurrection followed his crucifixion.
 After what you’ve just told me, I think a Resurrection Year is just what you need.’

 A Resurrection Year.

-Now you know who is responsible for the title of my next book.
+Now you know who is responsible for the title of the book that changed everything for me.